aniledev/health-qlix-client/README.md

 These are front-end React wireframes that could be used as the jumping-off point for a front-end/backend Health Qlix Rolodex application.

+## Routes
+- / — This route renders the root view which would display all customers.
+- /add — This route renders the form to add a new customer.
+- /details — This route renders the expanded customer details.

 ## Styling

 The styling choice for this application is very minimal, but also user-friendly.
 When dealing with large amounts of data, the least amount of items on the screen seems to be a bonus.
 This helps the user interact with the site intuitively.